Elemeants/SchedulerQG8/README.md

-# ScheluderQG8
+# SchedulerQG8

-Implements a simple scheluder for a freescale microcontroller mc9s08qg8.
+Implements a simple scheduler for a freescale microcontroller mc9s08qg8.

 ## Description

-Uses a Round-Robin scheluder, to execute a list of "static" threads.
+Uses a Round-Robin scheduler, to execute a list of "static" threads.

 > This project is for "eduational" purposes, the microcontroller only
 > haves 512 bytes of ram, so is no good enough to execute a lot of